aadishv/aadishv.dev/src/content/posts/music.md

 A few future directions I could take this are actually learning WGPU (despite its verboseness...) and porting the visualization to run natively, perhaps converting the shaders via wgpu's `naga` utility, or porting it to pure TypeScript through the insanely cool [TypeGPU](https://docs.swmansion.com/TypeGPU/).
 GPU programming is definitely quite interesting and I think I'll explore it more in the future, perhaps implementing more complex programs such as ray tracing.

 As always, thanks for reading!

+[^ai]: **Use of AI:** no AI-generated code ended up the final version of this project (although tab complete through Zed's Edit Predictions was used).
+This task is actually surprisingly difficult for LLMs -- I tried to get OpenCode with gpt-5-mini and grok-code-fast-1 to do similar work to what I describe in the rest of this post, and they both failed.
+I think a big reason for this is context, which was very pervasive as the files I'm discussing are in the 12k LOC range.
+Even using tricks like subagents doesn't fully resolve the problem.
+    However, I *did* use AI to help me with my research.
+All queries were conducted on the Google Gemini app with Gemini 2.5 Pro.
+I chose to go this route because the actual work with the code is very appealing to me, but doing all of the auxiliary research, not as much.
+Queries ranged from simple ("how does X API work?") to much more complex "explain how X effect is implemented in Y shader language, taking into account Z's implementation").
+I occasionally asked Gemini to generate example code but never just pasted it in.
+Share links to all of my Gemini conversations will be available at relevant parts of the article.
+    This is how I'm doing much of my coding nowadays, so I hopefully won't have to post another update like this in a while.

+[^shaders]: For those who are wondering, vertex shaders are called multiple times to return points which form lines/points/triangles/etc. For each shape, the fragment shader is then called at each pixel (in the canvas coordinate space) to choose a certain color.
+Textures are used to store images and intermediary frames, and are often used paired with framebuffers.